unslimgharri/YTangana/readme.md

 <h2>IF BUILT FROM SOURCE:</h2>

-# modules required: selenium, bs4, requests, tkinter
+* Modules required to build: selenium, bs4, requests, tkinter
-# drivers: chromedriver (Can be downloaded from: https://chromedriver.chromium.org/downloads )